etcd-io/website/content/en/blog/2026/july-23-patch-release.md

 - [Luis Toro](https://github.com/lobuhi)
 - Anthropic and [Adam Korczynski](https://github.com/AdamKorcz)

-If you find a vulnerability in etcd, please report it to [our security team](mailto:security@etcd.io).
+If you find a vulnerability in etcd, please report it [through the form on GitHub](https://github.com/etcd-io/etcd/security/advisories/new).

 ## Security Fix: `tlsListener.acceptLoop` spawns unbounded handshake goroutines with no deadline